Mastering tourist experiences

 Visitor attractions, accommodation and hospitality services

-- Influences on the success of visitor attractions
+- Factors influences the success of visitor attractions

 Travel intermediaries: tour operators and travel agents

-- Benefits and Disadvantages on the use of Intermediaries
+- Advantages and disadvantages on the use of travel intermediaries

 The importance of doing a short course

 Our online short courses are flexible programmes that allow for both flexibility of time, and flexibility of location.
 In other words, you can work through the required coursework at a time during the day when it suits you best.
 Furthermore, you can study in a location that works for you.
 So, you can really study anywhere, anytime.

 The short courses are structured in such a way that you complete compact units of learning within specific timeframes.
 Each unit is just enough, with applicable industry related content that can be practically applied for personal or professional gain.
 Because of the short courses’ nature of “just in time” and “just enough” learning, these non-credit bearing courses are naturally in high demand.